zohaibmurtaza/game-box/README.md

 To Build: "npm run build"

 NOTE!
-Replace your API from RAWG with API in /src/services/app-client.ts.
+Replace XXXXXXXXXXXXXXXXXXXXXXXX with your API key from RAWG in /src/services/app-client.ts.
 Otherwise, it won't be able to fetch data.